Ericsson/dataplanebook/_sources/glossary.rst.txt

       he observes that the communcation overhead grows in non-linear fashion as people are added to the project.

+   Preemption Safety
+      A operation is preemption safe in case the preemption of a thread's execution (e.g., a kernel-induced process context switch occurs) does not threaten the correctness of the program, or have very detrimental effects performance.
+In this book, the preemption unsafe constructs covered only cause performance degradation, although at time very serious such.

    Processing Latency
       For the purpose of this book, processing latency is the CPU time spent on a particular task (i.e., the number of CPU core